3 Day Travel Itinerary: Old Quebec City in the Winter

 Restaurant Parmesan (Rue St. Louis) – Good Italian food.
 Loud.
 Crowded.
 Lively.
 Occasional live music and waiters who break into song.

-Au revoir (goodbye)!
+Au revoir (goodbye) from Old Quebec City in the winter!
 Laura and Randy

 For more information on traveling to Canada read our posts on: